samnsi/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls for listing content of a directory
+ls command for listing directory cd command for changing directory to the user's intented directory